Edward Hastings, 2nd Baron Hastings

 Edward Hastings, 2nd Baron Hastings, KB PC (26 November 1466 – 8 November 1506) was an English peer.

 Origins

 Edward Hastings was born in Kirby Muxloe Castle, Leicestershire to Sir William Hastings, 1st Baron Hastings and Katherine Neville, the daughter of Richard Neville, 5th Earl of Salisbury, and Alice Montagu, the daughter of Thomas Montagu, 4th Earl of Salisbury.
 At the time of the marriage Katherine Neville was the widow of William Bonville, 6th Baron Harington (1442–1460), beheaded after the Battle of Wakefield, by whom she had a daughter, Cecily.
 Edward Hastings had three brothers, Sir William, Sir Richard, and George, and two sisters, Anne, who married George Talbot, 4th Earl of Shrewsbury, and Elizabeth.
 His brothers William and Richard were alive at the time he made his will on 4 November 1506.

 Career

 Edward Hastings was invested as a Knight of the Bath in 1475.
-He was High Steward of the Honour of Leicester in 1485.
-He was Constable of Leicester Castle 1485.
-He was High Forester of Southwood in 1488.
 He was appointed a Privy Councillor in 1504.